SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

     - You can currently configure the following for the Stem Export:
       - `NORMALIZATION`: Normalization sets the peak of the recorded stems to be at 0dB (as loud as possible without distorting).
       - `EXPORT TO SILENCE`: Stems are recorded until silence is reached (mutable noise floor, ~70dB from peak) to allow for sound tails (e.g. delay, reverb) to be captured.
+      - `SONG FX`: Stems are recorded with or without Song FX applied.

 ## Videos